How to Pack Light & Look Elegant on a Greek Island Cruise (Affordable & Mid-Size Approved)

 Pro tip – I always wear lightweight shorts under skirts in the summer to prevent chub rub and an unintended show when the breeze hits.

 Go for lightweight, breathable fabrics in the Mediterranean.
 I found these linen-blend shorts at Walmart in both black and beige.
 They have elastic in the back, are long enough for good coverage, and hold up well in the heat.
 After seeing the pics for this tank, I wish I had ordered a larger size, as it was too tight for me, but the tank itself is pretty and packs easily.
-Whatever you choose, I suggest items you can mix and match in order to get multiple uses out of them.
+Whatever you choose, I suggest items you can mix and match to get multiple uses out of them.
 Neutrals always work well and can be paired with statement jewelry for an elegant and timeless look.

 Here’s the red skirt paired with the white OGL top.
 Add some costume jewelry and the hat I bought in Greece that became my entire personality, and voila, an entirely different outfit!